dengfeng520/AppcpiToast/README.md

 * 2、Install the pod by running `pod install`.

-* 3、 Include APPCPIToast wherever you need it with `#import "AppcpiToast.h"`
+* 3、 Include APPCPIToast wherever you need it with `#import "AppcpiToastView+Category.h"`

 --
 <h3>Usage</h3>